eozhisarcikli/diabetes-prediction/README.md

 The NHANES interview includes demographic, socioeconomic, dietary, and health-related questions.
 The examination component consists of medical, dental, and physiological measurements, as well as laboratory tests administered by highly trained medical personnel.

-Finally, we will be using data from NCHS for diabeties prediction.
+Finally; NCHS data, which includes a lot of health care information, will be used for diabeties prediction.